ACE-AP: Violent & Threatening Behavior

 REPORTING

-Any student or employee who has knowledge of a threat shall report it to the building principal, the school resource officer assigned to the building, or the superintendent.
-Failure to report a known threat may result in disciplinary consequences up to and including suspension for students and termination of employment for staff in accordance with policy, law, and, when applicable, the negotiated agreement.
+Any learner or employee who has knowledge of a threat shall report it to the building principal .
+Failure to report a known threat may result in disciplinary consequences for learners and staff in accordance with policy, law, and, when applicable, the negotiated agreement.
+If there is believed to be imminent risk of harm to self or others, the learner or employee should contact 911.

 THREAT ASSESSMENT